bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/logo.png"/>
 </p><br>

-Welcome to the administrator and developer documentation for BigBlueButton.

 **BigBlueButton** is an open source web conferencing system for on-line learning.

 We believe every student with a web browser should have access to a high-quality on-line learning experience.
 We intend to make that possible with BigBlueButton.